LinearTeam/Line-Minecraft-Launcher/README.txt

 Console.bat:The Main program of console

 PAY ATTENTION!!!!!!!!!!!!!!
-1.FileVerifier block has some problems still unfixed,please invoke carefully!!!
-2.MicrosoftLogin block not available!!!
+PLEASE create a folder called ".minecraft" in project-line MicrosoftLogin block not available!!!